Competitive yoga: Sport or spiritual

 The idea of competitive yoga seems an oxymoron to some people in the yoga community.
 The author Rajiv Malhotra described competitive yoga as "a form of misappropriation".
 The yoga teacher Loretta Turner called the term "offensive, because yoga is much more than posturing".
 The journalist Neal Pollack said that the goal of all types of yoga is samadhi, "enlightened bliss where the ego separates from the self and the practitioner realizes that he's powerless to control the vagaries of an endlessly shifting universe".
 Instead, Pollack continued, yoga competitions consist of the performance of asanas derived from hatha yoga.
 He concluded that he was not sure what he had witnessed, but he was glad to return to his usual modest yoga, free of competitiveness.

+The anthropologist and scholar of modern yoga Joseph Alter commented that competitive yoga "anticipates branding and self-promotion."
+He noted that in the early history of yoga as exercise in the first part of the 20th century, the rival Indian pioneers Kuvalayananda and Yogendra both saw the practice as a way of uniting "body and mind in the service of independent India."
+Competitive yoga could, as both pioneers saw, be incorporated into the existing structure of athletics in Indian schools, simultaneously encouraging children's personal growth and building physical fitness.

 Yoga practitioners and their instructors commonly work to avoid any feeling of competitiveness.
 The yoga instructor Tanya Boulton comments that yoga is challenging because it teaches people not to be competitive but to be at peace with themselves.
 Practitioners are advised not to compare themselves to other people in their class, and to accept that yoga is an inner thing, not a matter of physical perfection.